Invoice approval workflow for accounts payable teams: a complete guide

 4. 04

-GATE validation passes
+Gate validation passes

 5. 05

-A request is created with the cost-center owner as assignee, dueAt at T+72 hours, and escalationDueAt at T+24 hours.
-The assignee is notified by in-app message and email.
+A request is created with the cost-center owner as the approver and a 72-hour decision deadline set by the rule.
+The approver is notified once, by in-app message and email, with the due date shown.

 6. 06